uplight-dev/hetzner_proxmox_encrypted/README.md

 # Hetzner proxmox7 install with encrypted LVM
 This script installs Proxmox 7 to a provided Hetzner BareMetal Host using RAID 0.
+It uses LUKS encryption for both the drives.

 # Usage
 ```sh